About Us

 Transportation Progress

-As part of the U.S. Department of Energy's (DOE) Vehicle Technologies Office (VTO), Clean Cities coalitions foster the nation's economic, environmental, and energy security by working locally to advance affordable, domestic transportation fuels, energy-efficient mobility systems, and other fuel-saving technologies and practices.
+As part of the U.S. Department of Energy's (DOE) Vehicle Technologies Office (VTO), Clean Cities and Communities coalitions foster the nation's economic, environmental, and energy security by working locally to advance affordable, domestic transportation fuels, energy-efficient mobility systems, and other fuel-saving technologies and practices.

 04 22 clean_cities_coalitions_overview_Page_3